css-tweaks/anilist-css-tweaks/README.md

 ## ⚠️ WIP
 This Theme is currently Work in progress.
 It will be updated every now and then.

+## 🐞 Beta
+This theme includes a beta image which can be installed [here](https://github.com/Matewoo/anilist-css-tweaks/raw/main/beta-version/anilist-tweaks-beta.user.css).
+Please keep in mind that this version could potentially not work as intended.
+If you have problems with the beta verisons please use the stable releases.

 ## 🆕 What's new in v.0.1.8?
 1. Added border radii for various elements.

 ## 🌟 Features
 1. Removes the scrollbar on profile pages.
 (Chromium and Firefox confirmed)
 2. New border radii for screen elements.
 (Will get lower values in future)